eemeli/esfs-statutes/esfs-statutes.md

 4.  (a) To join the society it shall suffice to subscribe to this Constitution and to inform the National Delegate who will notify the ESFS Secretary, or to notify the ESFS Secretary directly.
     (b) For special services rendered to European SF the Committee may award the title of ESFS Honorary Member.

-5.  (a) Cessation of membership may only be by resignation.
+5.  (a) Cessation of membership may only be by resignation in writing to the ESFS Secretary.
     (b) No member of the Society may be excluded on racial, political or religious grounds.

 6. The Society resources shall include: - dues - grants and gifts received.